benshimonz/V1/README.md

 - Directly right of the aggregator: a blue/logical/red entity (neither yellow/aggregated entity, nor quantifier)
 - LRM1 may appear below a relationship / path.
 The relationship / path may be wrapped by an '↛' or an 'L'
 - Except for '&' quantifer - LRM1 aggregator cannot start a quantifier's branch
+- If directly right of a quantifier - _et_ must be defined right of an R-combiner

 For each assignment to the entity on its left (←), this aggregation will limit the number of assignments to the entity on its right (→) - to those (→) with the smallest / largest number of assignments to _et_.